AdobeDocs/journey-optimizer-learn.en/help/reporting-on-ajo-od/capture-impression-click-events.md

 ## 2. Datastream Configuration

 - A **Datastream** must be created in Adobe Experience Platform.
-- This datastream must be linked to the dataset configured above to ensure all Web SDK events are properly ingested into the right destination.
+- This datastream must be linked to the dataset configured above to ensure that all Web SDK events are properly ingested into the right destination.

 ## 3. Adobe Experience Platform Tags Property

 - AEP Web SDK extension configured to use the datastream created in the earlier step.
 - Experience Cloud ID Service configured
-- Data element called ECID added to the property
+- A data element called ECID is added to the property
 - Implemented on the site where offers are rendered.

 To enable reporting on offer performance, the first step is to capture when offers are displayed (impressions) and when they are clicked (interactions).
 These events provide the foundation for measuring engagement, calculating click-through rates, and analyzing offer effectiveness within Adobe Experience Platform.

+The alloy("sendEvent") function is used to log user interactions with offers returned by Adobe Journey Optimizer (AJO).

+The sendEvent payload captures offer interactions by including the event type (decisioning.propositionDisplay for impressions or decisioning.propositionInteract for clicks), a unique event ID, timestamp, and user identity (identityMap).
+It also includes the list of offers (propositions) shown or clicked, along with tracking tokens to ensure accurate attribution.
+This structure enables reporting and optimization of personalized offer performance in Adobe Journey Optimizer.

+Two types of interaction events are captured:

 ## Impression Event

 An impression occurs when an offer is rendered on the page and becomes visible to the user.
-This is tracked using the decisioning.propositionDisplay event type.
+The event is tracked using the decisioning.propositionDisplay event type.

 ```javascript